Heungbu and Nolbu: Original folk narratives

 Once upon a time, a maiden was doing needlework at home when she saw a swallow with a broken leg on the ground.
 She took the swallow and bound its broken leg with a thread.
 The next year, the same swallow returned to the virgin's house with a gourd seed.
 When she planted the seed, a gourd plant grew and yielded gourds full of treasures.
 In the neighboring house lived an evil maiden.
 Upon learning about her neighbor's good fortune, she caught a swallow, broke its leg, and treated it.
 The swallow brought back a gourd seed the next year.
 When the evil maiden planted the seed, a gourd plant grew and yielded gourds full of poisonous snakes that bit and killed the maiden.

 Themes

-Originally Heungbu-jeon had a structure of a folktale (mindam), and other aspects were added to turn it into a pansorititled Heungbu-ga (興夫歌 Song of Heungbu).
+Originally Heungbu-jeon had a structure of a folktale (mindam), and other aspects were added to turn it into a pansori titled Heungbu-ga (興夫歌 Song of Heungbu).
 As a result, the pansori-based novel Heungbu-jeon has dualistic themes prominent in folktales and pansori.
 In the Korean academia, these dualistic themes are described as an “apparent theme” and an “ulterior theme.”

 In the structure of a folktale, an apparent theme of Heungbu-jeon is that good deeds are rewarded while evil deeds are punished.
 However, the pansori narrative of the same story reveals an ulterior theme—the emergence of a rich low class and poor yangban is disrupting the existing social order and hierarchy.
 While both apparent and ulterior themes are important in understanding Heungbu-jeon, the ulterior theme is considered to be more important than the apparent theme.